▪ / About / ▪

 Cher Tan

-The book was Highly Commended in the Nonfiction category at the 2025 Victorian Premier’s Literary Awards & longlisted for the 2025 Stella Prize.
+Her critically-acclaimed debut essay collection, Peripathetic: Notes on (Un)belonging, is out with NewSouth Publishing.
+The book was Highly Commended in the Nonfiction category at the 2025 Victorian Premier’s Literary Awards and longlisted for the 2025 Stella Prize.

-She is also a vocalist in DIY bands/projects:
+She also plays music in DIY bands/projects:

 Grimalkin (2014–2018) | Spiteward (2017–2020)